 / Blog Post

-By Spencer Bowling, 2018 Crime Victims Justice Corps Fellow at Legal Aid of Arkansas
+By Spencer Bowling, Crime Victims Justice Corps participant who was hosted at Legal Aid of Arkansas

 Author’s Note: For purposes of this post, I will focus on female victims use the pronoun “she,” although studies show that more than five percent of males are sexually assaulted while in college.